sebadob/rauthy/dev_notes.md

 ### Stage 2 - features - do before v1.0.0

-- migrate to Svelte 4 in the frontend to get rid of the `unsafe-inline` CSP
 - add more documentation
 - check why DB migration returned an error inside OCI Pods only (and nowhere else)
 - cleanup